wp-plugins/role-scoper/readme.txt

 == General Plugin Compatibility Requirements ==

-* No other plugin or theme shall define function wp&#95;set&#95;current&#95;user() or function set&#95;current&#95;user().
+* No other plugin or theme may define function wp&#95;set&#95;current&#95;user() or function set&#95;current&#95;user().
 A custom merge of the code may be possible in some situations.
+See further discussion [here](http://agapetry.net/forum/role-scoper/role-scoper-vs-event-calendar-scheduler-compatibility-problem/page-1/)
-* No other plugin or theme shall make an include or require call to force early execution of the file pluggable.php (for the reason listed above).
+* No other plugin or theme may execute an include or require statement to force early execution of the file pluggable.php (for the reason listed above).

 == Specific Plugin Compatibility Issues ==

-* WP Super Cache : set WPSC option to disable caching for logged users (unless you only use Role Scoper to customize editing access).
+**WP Super Cache** : set WPSC option to disable caching for logged users (unless you only use Role Scoper to customize editing access).

-* Maintenance Mode : use version 5.3 or later.
+**Maintenance Mode** : use version 5.3 or later.
 Other "site down for maintenance" plugins may be incompatible due to early execution of pluggable.php and/or pre-init capability checks

-* WPML Multilingual CMS : plugin creates a separate post / page / category for each translation.
+**WPML Multilingual CMS** : plugin creates a separate post / page / category for each translation.
 Role Scoper does not automatically synchronize role assignments or restrictions for new translations, but they can be set manually by an Administrator.

-* QTranslate : Role Scoper ensures compatibility by disabling the caching of page and category listings.
+**QTranslate** : Role Scoper ensures compatibility by disabling the caching of page and category listings.
 To enable caching, change QTranslate get&#95;pages and get&#95;terms filter priority to 2 or higher, then add the following line to wp-config.php: `define('SCOPER_QTRANSLATE_COMPAT', true);`

-* Get Recent Comments : not compatible due to direct database query.
+**Get Recent Comments** : not compatible due to direct database query.
 Use WP Recent Comments widget instead.
-* Flutter : As of Nov 2009, RS filtering of Flutter categories requires that the Flutter function GetCustomWritePanels (in the RCCWP_CustomWritePanel class, file plugins/fresh-page/RCCWP_CustomWritePanel.php) be modified to the following:

-    function GetCustomWritePanels()
-    {
-        global $wpdb;

-        $sql = "SELECT id, name, description, display_order, capability_name,
-type, single  FROM " .
-RC_CWP_TABLE_PANELS;

-        $join = apply_filters( 'panels_join_fp', '' );
-        $where = apply_filters( 'panels_where_fp', '' );

-        $sql .= " $join WHERE 1=1 $where ORDER BY display_order ASC";
-        $results = $wpdb->get_results($sql);
-        if (!isset($results))
-                $results = array();

-        return $results;
-    }

-* The Events Calendar : Not compatible as of TEV 1.6.3.
+**The Events Calendar** : Not compatible as of TEV 1.6.3.
 For unofficial workaround, change the-events-calendar.class.php as follows :

 change:

     add_filter( 'posts_join', array( $this, 'events_search_join' ) );
     add_filter( 'posts_where', array( $this, 'events_search_where' ) );
     add_filter( 'posts_orderby',array( $this, 'events_search_orderby' ) );